S. Ciriaco and its bell tower (XIVth century)

 It is possible that this church near the harbour was the Cathedral of Ancona before S. Ciriaco.
 It was built in the XIIIth century on the site of previous churches.
 The rear part including the main altar and the choir is situated at a much higher level than the nave, something which can be observed in other early churches of the Marches.

-The fašade was designed in 1210-25 by a stonemason known as Filippo Lombardo who came from the same region of Italy as Guido da Como.
-He employed pietra d'Istria, a white stone quarried in Istria and Dalmatia, which had been utilised since Roman times (e.g. the ancient walls of Spalato).
+The fašade was designed in 1210-1225 by a stonemason known as Filippo Lombardo who came from the same region of Italy as Guido da Como.
+He employed pietra d'Istria, a white stone quarried in Istria and Dalmatia, which had been utilised since Roman times (e.g. in the ancient walls of Spalato).
 At Ancona it was extensively used to face or decorate brick buildings.

 S. Maria della Piazza: details of its reliefs